YHUSS-SEC/BashBunny-keylogger/README.md

 * If you are unsure about the Directory structure or the physical switch positions of the BashBunny there is a [BashBunny-Wiki](https://github.com/hak5/bashbunny-wiki/blob/master/index.md) that will clear things up

+## Legal Disclaimer

+My program has been created for educational purposes to allow others to test this program in a controlled environment of thier own.
+I will not legally be held accountable for any malicious use of this program.

+YHUSS-SEC :)